Nutrition Tips for Before and After your Workout

 When you’re involved in an exercise program, it’s easy to laser-point focus on the cardio, strength-training and stretching activities.
 You watch, hawk-like, the effects your efforts have on your waistline, scale numbers, and muscle definition.
 In doing so, you can sometimes gloss over exercise’s crucial cousins, pre- and post-workout nutrition.

-Before your sweat-session, go ahead and snack on some carbohydrates.
-This often-villainized food group is necessary to properly fuel your muscles.
+Before your sweat-session, carbohydrates are a great snack option.
+This often-villainized food group works to properly fuel your muscles.
 Carbohydrates get stored as glycogen, which your body calls on to endure through that last set of reps, or final cardio sprint.
-When the glycogen is depleted, we’re fatigued and have “hit the wall.”
+When the glycogen is depleted, you feel fatigued and don't get as great as a workout as you could if you fuel with carbs.

 A great post-workout choice is a tall glass of milk.
-This drink of choice for cookie-snacking kids happens to have a near-perfect balance of the protein and carbohydrates necessary to rebuild your muscles.
+This drink happens to have a near-perfect balance of the protein and carbohydrates necessary to rebuild your muscles.
 It also contains an impressive laundry-list of other nutrients your recovering body needs, including casein, electrolytes, water, calcium, whey, and plenty of vitamins and minerals.

 If you pay a little attention to what you put into your body, you’ll be happily surprised at what you can get out of your body during, and after, your workout.